Sofía Vergara and Heidi Klum Spill on Their Nights Out, 'AGT' Twinning

 "When Sofia goes into the restaurant, it's on another level," Klum says of the Modern Family star, telling her friend, "Remember when the guys walked into each other and all the tray, everything literally, all the food fell on the floor?"

-Vergara clarifies to her model pal, "It was not only me walking, you were behind me."
+Vergara clarifies to her supermodel pal, "It was not only me walking, you were behind me."

-The co-stars have been having fun together in the wake of Vergara's divorce news from ex Joe Manganiello.
+The AGT judges have been having fun together in the wake of Vergara's split from ex Joe Manganiello.
 In fact, Vergara made a joke about being "single" during Tuesday's live show after stand-up comedian Ahren Belisle hit on her during his act.
 Fellow judges Klum, Simon Cowell, and Howie Mandel laughed off the moment.

 As ET previously reported, Manganiello filed for divorce in July after seven years of marriage, confirming that the former couple had a prenuptial agreement in place when they tied the knot in 2015.
 In court documents obtained by ET on Aug.
 1, Troy Christiansen, a lawyer for Vergara, submitted her own divorce response, citing "irreconcilable differences" as the reason for the divorce.